Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks

 \subsection{SLURP Dataset}

 To perform our experiments we used the SLURP dataset \cite{bastianelli2020slurp}, a publicly available multi-domain dataset for E2E-SLU, which is substantially bigger and more diverse than other SLU resources.
-SLURP is a collection of audio recordings of single turn user interactions with a home assistant.
+SLURP is a collection of audio recordings of single-turn user interactions with a home assistant.
 Table~\ref{tab:slurp} contains a few statistics about SLURP.

-During the manual analysis, we found many inconsistencies in SLURP labeling.
-In order to address these issues, we also experimented with a subset of the dataset.
-The audio files for which the WER on metadata was over 0.0\%, or whose transcripts were inconsistent (i.e., not the same) in the metadata files, were ignored.
-This resulted in discarding approximately 30\% of the entire dataset.
-We refer to this subset as SLURP$_{F}$ (see Table~\ref{tab:slurp}).
+During a manual analysis, we found many inconsistencies in SLURP annotations.
+Basically, we identified cases where the manual transcription does not correspond to what is being said in its corresponding audio file.
+Thus, we considered as erroneous those audio files for which the manual transcription did not match with the automatic transcription, or whose transcripts were inconsistent (i.e., not the same) in the corresponding metadata files.
+By following this approach, we detected that nearly 30\% (20 hours) of the original data contains some type of inconsistency.
+We refer as SLURP$_{F}$ to the subset of SLURP without these inconsistent files (see Table~\ref{tab:slurp}).